oVirt/ovirt-site/source/develop/release-management/features/storage/importstoragedomain.html.md

 *   Attach of a Storage domain from a disaster environment, which its meta data still indicates it is attached to another Data Center, is only supported for 3.5 Data Center.
 *   The feature is dependent on both features:

-1. Detach/Attach Storage Domain - <http://www.ovirt.org/Features/ImportUnregisteredEntities>.<BR> The following is the general functionality of the Detach/Attach Storage Domain:
+1. Detach/Attach Storage Domain - <http://www.ovirt.org/Features/ImportUnregisteredEntities>.The following is the general functionality of the Detach/Attach Storage Domain:
 *  On detach of Storage Domain the VMs/Templates related to the Storage Domain should be deleted from the engine, but their data will be converted to an XML data which will be preserved in a DB table called unregistered_ovf_of_entities, and will still be part of the OVF disk contained in the Storage Domain.
 *  On attach the user will be able to choose the VMs/Templates/Disks he/she desires to register in the Data Center, and will choose which Cluster and quota for each Vm/Template it will be assigned with.
 *  After a successful registration of a VM/Template, the entity should be removed from the entities candidates to be registered.